cherimarie/html200-ecomm/README.md

 ## Weekly Assignments

 Week4: Write code to loop through items JSON and print out "name" and "price" attributes for each object to the console.
+Code HTML for a single item in `<div class="item">`.
+Use dummy content or some pulled from one of the JSON objects for the name, description, and price.
+This is a template that we'll later use when we populate the page with all the objects.

-Week5: Code basic CSS for page (excluding item listings, `<div class="item">`).
+Week5: Code basic CSS for page, creating a fluid if not yet responsive layout.
 Implement a responsive grid system of your own design, or use a library, or don't use a grid at all.
 Be sure all important size values are proportional (em, rem, %).
 Nav and item-container elements should be styled as flexbox containers.

 Week6: Serve appropriately sized images for user's device.
-Code HTML & CSS template for an item- this is the code for just one item.
-We'll use it over for each item in the list, eventually.

 Week7: Using media queries, change layouts/style based on device size.